Login Methods

 Passwordless authentication allows users to log in without a password.
 This is done by sending a login link to the user's email address.

 We can manage the entire process for you through our hosted login page, including sending the email and verifying the one-time password.
-By default, the link will expire in 30 minutes.
+By default, the link will expire in 2 hours but you can configure this by updating the email link expiration setting.

 If you would rather handle it yourself, you can use our API to create a magic link that a user can use to log in.
 This allows you to customize the expiration and the location the user is redirected to after logging in.
 Note that this doesn't send the email to the user, it just generates and returns the URL.